Resources for Small Businesses Impacted by COVID-19

 Restaurants / Bars:

-STATE LIQUOR AUTHORITY Guidance:
+STATE LIQUOR AUTHORITY online complaint form

 Fill out this intake form to receive a free 45-minute consultation from the New York City Bar Association’s Small Business Remote Legal Clinic on loans & grants, contracts & force majeure clauses, employment law matters, real estate and commercial leasing issues, and insurance issues.